Objectives

 Overview

 This lesson turns sound from a description lesson into a measurement lesson.
-Keep the practical method, the time-of-flight calculation, and the applications tightly linked so students see that the same wave idea explains echoes, sonar, and ultrasound imaging.
+Keep the practical method, the time-of-flight calculation, and the applications tightly linked so you see that the same wave idea explains echoes, sonar, and ultrasound imaging.

 • Model a simple method for measuring the speed of sound in air using a known distance and a measured time.